 Practical details and fees

-Location: The school will take place at the INTP campus in Surba, a small village in the French Pyrenees, next to the town of Tarascon-sur-Ariège, 1h30 by train from Toulouse (international airport).
+Location: The school will take place near Tarascon-sur-Ariège, a small town in the French Pyrenees, accessible by train from the regional capital Toulouse.

-Participants lacking academic funding and facing financial hurdles may contact us to discuss the possibility of a scholarship covering these fees.
-In any case, participants are responsible for travel costs.
+Participants lacking academic funding and/or facing financial hurdles may contact us to discuss the possibility of a partial or total scholarship for these fees on a case-by-case basis.
+In any case, participants are responsible for their own travel costs.

 Application & requirements

-Applicants should submit the following documents before December 1 to contact@intp.science
+Applicants should submit the following documents to contact@intp.science

 * A current academic CV